The major activity at the Herdade do Pinheiro is the forestry exploitation divided into 4 distinct groups:

 The production of cork is dispersed all over the Estate, creating a typical landscape (montado) of 3600ha.
 It is worth stating that there is a remarkably large area of about 1000ha of only cork oaks (planted and naturally regenerated) with a density well above average.
 The montados are relatively young (40 to 80 years old) and are in full production.

-For each extraction we use around 50 seasonal workers for 2 months.
+For each extraction we use around 50 to 90 seasonal workers for two months.

 The production of pine nuts is also an activity with a certain relevance.
 However, contrary to what happened in the past, nowadays the production is decreasing perhaps due to the effects of climate change and constant attacks of different insects or other plagues.
 The stone pines can be found all over the Estate although there are planted areas of higher density.
 All the stone pines are in Biological Production.

 The harvest is done in the winter months.
 The pine cones are collected directly off the tree whilst they are still shut.
 To collect the pine cones the workers use a long-handled prod (4m) or they climb the trees up to 20 meters on specific one-sided ladders that are hung on the branches.
 It is a dangerous job.
 The transformation of the pine cones into pine nuts is done by a local company.